ChristianMLux/finance_tracker/README.md

 # AI-Powered Personal Finance Tracker (Universal Financial Advisor)

 A state-of-the-art, full-stack application that transforms from a simple expense tracker into a **Universal Financial Advisor**.
-It features a self-extending AI architecture that dynamicially generates, audits, and executes financial tools in secure sandboxes.
+It features a self-extending AI architecture that dynamically generates, audits, and executes financial tools in secure sandboxes.

 ## 🚀 Overview: The Finance Foundry